 - Honoring Founding Dean Hal B. Jenson, MD, MBA

-Dr. Hal B. Jenson, founding dean of WMed, will celebrate 10 years at the helm of the medical school.
-This summer, Dr. Jenson will retire and transition to a new role as dean emeritus.
-The WMed Live event will serve as the venue to formally honor Dr. Jenson for his bold leadership in establishing WMed as one of the finest new medical schools in the nation.
+Dr. Hal B. Jenson, founding dean of WMed, celebrated 10 years at the helm of the medical school.
+In May, Dr. Jenson retired and transitioned to a new role as dean emeritus.
+The WMed Live event served as the venue to formally honor Dr. Jenson for his bold leadership in establishing WMed as one of the finest new medical schools in the nation.
 Under Dr. Jenson’s leadership, WMed has achieved key institutional and programmatic accreditations, appointed talented and accomplished medical school faculty, and educated a highly competitive medical school student body.
 Dr. Jenson’s legacy of leadership is second to none.
-The WMed Live event will provide the Kalamazoo community the opportunity to celebrate and honor Dr. Jenson’s accomplishments and legacy of leadership.
+The WMed Live event provided the Kalamazoo community the opportunity to celebrate and honor Dr. Jenson’s accomplishments and legacy of leadership.

 - Funds for the Future: WMed Live 2021 Philanthropic Giving Opportunities